Happy Women’s History Month! Help JWA continue to lift up Jewish women’s stories, this month and every month, by making a gift today!

 Gertrude "Trudy" Weissman Orris at a feminist march, Washington, D.C., 1978.

 Shaped by her experiences in post-Holocaust Europe and older than most civil rights volunteers, Trudy Orris brought her children with her to participate in demonstrations down South.
-Orris’s husband was drafted into the Army Medical Corps in Germany at the end of WWII, and her experiences living with him as Jews in post-war Munich for two years made her determined to work against racism in her own country.
-On returning to the US, she repeatedly went south to participate in demonstrations and voter registration and brought student activists north to help fundraise and to receive medical care.
+Born in Greenwich Village in 1916, Orris grew up experiencing antisemitism as one of only two Jewish children in her school.
+Near the end of World War II, Orris’s husband was drafted into the Army Medical Corps in Germany.
+Her experiences living with him as a Jew in post-war Munich for two years as well as her Communist political views made her determined to work against racism in her own country.
+On returning to the United States, she and her two children repeatedly went south to participate in demonstrations against segregation and voter registration drives.
+She also brought student activists north to help fundraise and to receive medical care.
 In Selma, she participated in marches and acted as support staff for the medical personnel.
-For over twenty years, she has been a member of the Women’s International League for Peace and Freedom and is also active in Women for Racial and Economic Equality as well as groups fighting for the rights of black political prisoners and women political prisoners.
+She also helped to found the New York Parents of SNCC (Student Nonviolent Coordinating Committee) as a way of supporting younger civil rights activists.
+For over twenty years, she served as a member of the Women’s International League for Peace and Freedom, the organization WREE (Women for Racial and Economic Equality), and the National Alliance, an organization that fights for the rights of African American political prisoners.
+She was also interested in securing freedom for women political prisoners and in lifting the US embargo against Cuba.

 Donate